Digging carrots and harvesting produce out of your garden is so rewarding.

 I also froze some of the baby carrots.
 I cut the tops and bottoms off of them.
 I blanched them for the 3 minutes and put them into the strainer.
-Then I put them onto a cookie sheet and froze them.
+Then I put them on a cookie sheet and froze them.
 After they are frozen I put them in a gallon freezer bag.
 These will be nice also and they won’t all be stuck together because they were frozen separately before I put them into the bags.

 *Fourth Method: Juicing